ibm-apiconnect/cli/README.md

 #### API Designer

-Use the `apic edit` command to run the **API Designer**:
+**API Designer** is the graphical design tool provided by the toolkit to support most of the capablity available via the other command lines.
+Use the `apic edit` command to run the API Designer:

 ```
 apic edit
 ```

-The API Designer is the graphical design tool provided by the toolkit to support most of the capablity available via the other command lines.
-Although `apic edit` is likely the most important command in the toolkit, the intention of this article is to focus on the breath of the `apic` command line vs the desiginer to support development, testing, and publishing tasks.
-That said, if this is your first time using the toolkit, it's good to know there's a simple graphical alternative to the command lines.
+Although `apic edit` is likely the most important command in the toolkit, the intention of this article is to provide an overview of the entire `apic` command set.
+That said, if this is your first time using the toolkit, it's good to know there's a simple graphical alternative to the CLI.